thatmlopsguy/thatmlopsguy.github.io/content/about.md

 I'm an active contributor to free and open source software (FOSS) and believe in the importance of knowledge sharing, as evidenced by my blog posts and [github profile](https://github.com/thatmlopsguy).

+I graduated from university in 2015 and have a Master's degree in Astronomy/Astrophysics.
+I consider myself a self-taught developer since I learned most of the stuff outside of my studies.

 If you want my full resume including all (previous) jobs, experience and education, or you are interested in hire me, check this [page](hire.md).